stehrn/twelve_factor/README.md

 The redis cache is an example of a backing service that was used to take state out of the application process, the cache is loosely coupled to the service, accessed via a simple URL defined through the `spring.redis.host` & `spring.redis.port` properties (default values in [application.properties](src/main/resources/application.properties) resolve to `localhost:6379`).

-The service knows nothing about the redis backing service - who owns it, how it was deployed, where its running - it might be running on the same node in a separate container, it might be a managed [Azure Cache for Redis](https://azure.microsoft.com/en-gb/services/cache/) service hosted in a different region.
-The point it, it doesn't matter, its a separation of concerns, each can be managed and deployed independently from each other.
+The service knows nothing about the redis backing service - who owns it, how it was deployed, where it's running - it might be running on the same node in a separate container, it might be a managed [Azure Cache for Redis](https://azure.microsoft.com/en-gb/services/cache/) service hosted in a different region.
+The point it, it doesn't matter, it's a separation of concerns, each can be managed and deployed independently from each other.

 The service deployment can be easily configured to use a different redis instance simply by changing some environment properties - nothing else needs to be done.
-Lets quickly bring up an alternative version of redis and attach it to the app, we'll use the [alpine version](https://hub.docker.com/_/redis/) of redis that has a smaller image size (note its bound to a different host port to avoid a port clash with the existing redis instance):
+Lets quickly bring up an alternative version of redis and attach it to the app, we'll use the [alpine version](https://hub.docker.com/_/redis/) of redis that has a smaller image size (note it's bound to a different host port to avoid a port clash with the existing redis instance):
 ```cmd
 $ docker run --name mood-redis-alpine -p 6380:6379 -d redis:6.0.3-alpine
 ```